NationalSecurityAgency/qgis-searchlayers-plugin/readme.md

   ![Specify by variable](doc/variable.png)

   You can add the project variable by selecting ***Settings->Options...*** from the QGIS menu and then selecting the ***Variables*** tab on the left.
-You click on the bototm right green plus sign to add a new variable.
-Type in **searchlayers-plugin** in the first column and then the comma seperated layer list in the second column.
+You click on the bottom right green plus sign to add a new variable.
+Type in **searchlayers-plugin** in the first column and then the comma separated layer list in the second column.

 **Constrain search to canvas extent** - Checking this box will constrain the search to look for features that are within the current canvas window view.
 If you are only interested in the features in the canvas view, this will greatly speed up the search.